wqking/eventpp/doc/eventdispatcher.md

 **Public types**

 `Handle`: the handle type returned by appendListener, prependListener and insertListener.
 A handle can be used to insert a listener or remove a listener.
-To check if a `Handle` is empty, convert it to boolean, *false* is empty.
+To check if a `Handle` is empty, convert it to boolean, *false* is empty. `Handle` is copyable.
 `Callback`: the callback storage type.
 `Event`: the event type.